LewisKWilliams/ShefDraw/README.md

 ========

-Launch "ShefDraw.exe" to run.
+Launch "ShefDraw.ahk" to run.
-Alternatively, if you have autohotkey installed, you can launch "ShefDraw.ahk"
+(Requires installation of the autohotkey scripting language)